algosup/2023-2024-project-3-virtual-processor-team-4/documents/functional/functionalSpecification.md

   - Conditional and unconditional jumping
   - Calling and returning from subroutines

-The interpreter must be able to be compiled and run on any real computer architecture.
+Both the assembler and emulator must written in the C language, as well as being able to be compiled and run on any real computer architecture.
 No libraries outside of the standard ones should be used, and the libraries that are operating system-specific must have existing alternatives.

-The interpreter must also detect syntactical errors such as invalid lines or invalid parameters.
-When those happen, the interpreter must stop the program and alert the user.
+The assembler must also detect syntactical errors such as invalid lines or invalid parameters.
+When those happen, it must stop the assembly and alert the user.

 Since we are emulating the execution of the machine code, the instructions must be run with a duration similar to what it would be on real hardware.
 This means that if an instruction takes 4 clock cycles and another one takes 7, if the first runs in 1.3ms and the second one 3.7ms, we would have to slow the first instruction to have a time factor closer to the real thing.
 We allow a 10% margin between the time-to-clock cycles of the fastest and slowest instructions (in terms of clock cycles).

+The instructions provided and the ISA as a whole must also take into account the evolution of the technology since the beginning of the programming era as well as solve modern world problems encountered with old assembly languages.

 ## Deliverables and milestones